 Having grown up in South Africa, I knew we had incredible fresh apples, but no one had thought to turn them into cider.
 Our love of fine wine also meant we thought about using single varietal apples and single estate provenance to make distinctly different ciders.
 A cut above those others gathering dust on the supermarket shelves.

 Thank f*ck it worked and tasted just as we had pictured with no added sugar, concentrate or water needed to make it taste good, oh and we managed to make it vegan too.
 PHEW.
 We also hit our early sustainability goals: our emissions are much lower than our UK competitors; all our packaging is recyclable; and we are promoting youth empowerment.
 It is our genuine belief that business should contribute to society, so SXOLLIE is more than just about making money.
-SXOLLIE is currently on a journey to becoming the UK’s first cider company to be certified as B-Corp, and one of the first five alcohol brands to attain this accreditation.
+SXOLLIE is now the UK’s first cider company to be certified as a B Corp, and one of only a handful of alcohol brands to achieve this accreditation.

 SXOLLIE is single varietal cider.
 That means only one type of apple is used per bottle.
 No mix and match.
 No confusion.
 3 definite tastes, all unique from each other.
 And better yet, you've already tried them.
 They're famous apples you know and love.
 The ones you eat every day.
 But we've narrowed them down to the top 3 for you.
 Britain's favourite apples.